 - Within 120 days of your trip there is NO refund unless Outdoors Unlimited can resell the cancelled spaces.
-If space is refilled, then all monies will be returned less a 30% cancellation fee.
+If spaces resell, then all monies will be returned less a 30% cancellation fee.

 Outdoors Unlimited reserves the right to cancel any trip due to inclement weather or water conditions, insufficient reservations or other factors beyond our control.
 A full refund will be made immediately if they cannot provide an alternate trip that is satisfactory to you.

 Insurance: Medical evacuation and cancellation insurance on a vacation plan can be obtained from numerous insurance companies.
-You should be aware that medical evacuations in the backcountry can easily cost $10,000 and up.
+Be aware that medical evacuations in the backcountry can easily cost $10,000 and up.
 You are responsible for these potential expenses and we strongly encourage all guests to have this coverage.
-We offer plans by TRAVEL GUARD that cover evacuation, baggage, and cancellation claims.
-It is available to American and Canadian citizens, as well as citizens of another country as long as you have a U.S. address.
-For a quote or questions give us a call or include your names, birth dates in an email and we will send a quote.
+We recommend plans with TRAVEL GUARD that cover evacuation, baggage, and cancellation claims.
+Follow the link to fill out a quote on Travel Guard’s website.
 Also, if you are bringing expensive cameras, binoculars, or other items we suggest you have insurance coverage for them (commonly available through homeowners’ policies).
 In the event of a loss, our insurance will not cover those items.

 Trip Size: To ensure the quality of your experience and to protect Grand Canyon resources, the National Park Service regulates the total yearly usage in the canyon including group size.
 Paddle trips have a maximum of 24 passengers, high season trips a maximum of 21, and spring and fall trips a maximum of 18-19.

 Tipping the Guides: Tipping is optional and a personal decision on your part.
-If you feel that your guide’s contribution to your trip was outstanding a tip of not more than 10% of your river trip fare would be adequate to show your appreciation.
+If you feel that your guide’s contribution to your trip was outstanding a tip of 10% of your river trip fare would be adequate to show your appreciation.